Easy dal Palak recipe (stovetop and instant pot)

 Lentils and spices on a table.

-Take one and a half cups of split masoor dal.
-It is smart to spread it out on a white plate to check for small rocks.
-Place them into a bowl and wash them to remove any loose dirt.
+• Take 1.5 cups of split masoor dal.
+Spread it on a white plate to check for any small rocks.
+Wash the dal thoroughly in a bowl to remove loose dirt.

 Chopped vegetables on a plate.

-Into a large pot, place the dal, add the seasoning, ginger paste, red chili powder, salt, turmeric powder, and a few cups of water then stir to combine.
-Bring the pot to a simmer by heating it over medium to high heat.
-Let it simmer for 20 minutes, stirring it once or twice during the cooking process.
-A creamy texture can be achieved by whisking the mixture after it has been cooking for 20 minutes.
+• In a large pot, combine the washed dal with seasoning, ginger paste, red chili powder, salt, turmeric powder, and a few cups of water.
+Stir well and bring it to a simmer over medium to high heat.
+Let it cook for 20 minutes, stirring occasionally.
+Achieve a creamy texture by whisking the mixture after 20 minutes of cooking.

-Add chopped spinach to the cooked dal.
-Let it cook with dal for one or two minutes.
+• Add chopped spinach to the cooked dal.
+Allow it to cook with the dal for one or two minutes

 Cooked onions in a pan